-- 8. In the African Region it must be recognised that there are several obstacles to seeing the Ramsar Convention fully implemented by the Contracting Parties.
-These include: - a) staffing issues, notably: inadequately trained personnel; insufficient number of staff for wetland-related issues; low motivation of staff; and lack of office tenure for staff; - b) technical skills and tools, especially: lack of basic tools, equipment and machinery to aid management; - c) lack of adequate funds to cover running costs to undertake management and planning. - d) government policies and institutional arrangements, including: often lack of, or inadequate, government support and policies; and - e) poor, or little, institutional cooperation - 9.
+- 7. Africa is one of the driest continents with the most irregular rainfall.
+It has, however, a significant number of pristine wetlands, which have begun to experience immense pressure from human activities, the most pronounced being drainage for agriculture and settlement, excessive exploitation by local communities, and improperly planned development activities such as upstream dams for hydroelectric generation which alter wetland habitats. - 8.
+Other threats to African wetlands include changes in wetland water quality due to the effects of industrial effluent and agricultural pesticides, siltation from highland catchment areas, and introduction of alien species of flora and fauna leading to colonisation by single species and loss of endemic species diversity.
+In Africa, wetlands are a major source of potable water and securing this resource has to be a priority.
+The Bureau therefore needs to be a strong advocate of total watershed or catchment level planning and management in Africa.
+This will also assist with managing the several major water systems which cross national boundaries and where there exists the potential for future conflicts over water access and use. - 9.
+In the African Region it must be recognised that there are several obstacles to seeing the Ramsar Convention fully implemented by the Contracting Parties.
+These include: - a) staffing issues, notably: inadequately trained personnel; insufficient number of staff for wetland-related issues; low motivation of staff; and lack of office tenure for staff; - b) technical skills and tools, especially: lack of basic tools, equipment and machinery to aid management; - c) lack of adequate funds to cover running costs to undertake management and planning. - d) government policies and institutional arrangements, including: often lack of, or inadequate, government support and policies; and - e) poor, or little, institutional cooperation - 10.
 The important role of wetlands in sustainable development needs to be underscored and communicated to policy makers and economic planners in Africa, so that their values and functions are taken into consideration.
 It must also be acknowledged that for Ramsar to be effective in Africa it must work in partnership with the many actors that exist there.
-These are organisations such as river or lake basin commissions and other organisations, some sub-regional institutions, FAO, UNEP, the bilateral and multilateral donors and the International Organization Partners (IOP) of the Convention.
+These are organizations such as river or lake basin commissions and other organizations, some subregional institutions, FAO, UNEP, the bilateral and multilateral donors and the International Organization Partners (IOP) of the Convention.